-"Of course, but I wouldn't even consider it!
+"Of course, but I would not even consider it!
 To be like me would be pronouncing doom upon yourself!"
 "Don't you see?
 We'll be together forever!
 It's the only way!"
 "No!
-You don't understand what you're asking!
-I couldn't!"
-Suddenly the roar of the ocean filled her ears, and she looked up at him.
+You do not understand what you are asking!
+I could not!"
+Suddenly, the roar of the ocean filled her ears, and she looked up at the window, and heard the wind blow against it.
 "Do you love me?" she whispered.
-"You know I do, but..."
-"Then you won't let me die, Franz," she said, then turned and ran from the bedroom, down the stairs and out the back door of the mansion.
+"You know I do."
+"You won't let me die, Franz."
+She turned and ran from the bedroom, down the stairs, and out the back door of the mansion.
 "Dana!"
 Franz cried out.
 "Where are you going?"
 Without an answer, she ran as fast as she could, her nightgown fluttering around her bare feet.
 When she came to the windy ridge, she stopped and edged up to it carefully.
 Below was the restless ocean, the waves crashing against black rocks that rose up along the edge of the beach like the jagged teeth of a monster.
 They yawned open, inviting her to jump.
-She felt a sudden dizziness, and weaved along the rocky edge of the cliff.
-She looked back, seeing Franz running toward her.
+The height made her dizzy, and she began to weave around.
+With excitement coursing through her veins, she turned until her back was to the sea, her eyes searching the mist for Franz who was frantically running toward her.
 "I'm going to jump," she called out to him.
-"If you love me you will do as I asked, and we will live together forever.
+"If you love me, you will do as I asked, and we will live together forever.
 I will be immortal like you."
-"Dana, you're wrong.
+"Dana, you are wrong.
 This is not the answer.
-If I am forced to use my magick..."
-Just then a giant wave splashed against the rocks, drowning out his words, sending them into the tumultuous atmosphere to mingle with the whipping wind and raging ocean.
+If I am forced to use my magick...."
+At that moment, a giant wave splashed against the rocks, drowning out his words, sending them into the tumultuous atmosphere to mingle with the whipping wind and raging ocean.
 "Master, is there anything I can do?"
 Franz looked back and saw Thorn standing in a strong wind, his robe and nightcap whipping around his thin, hunched body.
 "Stay back, Thorn!" he cried out, the sea spray from the turbulent waves, wetting his face.
 "Dana, come away from the edge!"
-Just then a strong gust of wind pushed against her, causing her to lose her balance, and she slipped on the loose rocks and tumbled down the side of the cliff.
+Suddenly, a strong gust of wind pushed against her, causing her to lose her balance, and she slipped on the loose rocks and tumbled down the side of the cliff.
 Her scream pierced the night air.

-She scrambled madly for a foothold, the jagged rocks cutting her hands as she struggled to hang on to the edge.
+She scrambled madly for a foothold, the jagged rocks cutting her hands as she struggled to hang onto the edge.
 She looked down at the sharp rocks while the wind lashed at her body, her hands becoming raw, blood-soaked and slippery.
 Fear such as she'd never known assaulted her, screamed inside her head, flashed images of her battered body as it lay upon the jagged edges of the rocks below.
 If Franz didn't save her, she would die!

-Her hands were slipping from the cold rock, she was going to fall, to plunge down onto the sharp, jutting rocks below that formed a mouth.
+Her hands were slipping down the cold rock.
+She knew she was in danger of falling, plunging onto the sharp, jutting rocks below that formed the nightmarish mouth of a sea monster.
 Franz leaned as far over the precipice as he could, but he couldn't reach her.

-"Use your magick, darling.
-Make me like you," Dana said, urging him on.

-"I...God, I can't, Dana.
-You simply don't know what you're asking."
+"Use your magick, darling."
+Dana urged.
+"Make me like you."
+"I-God, I cannot, Dana.
+You simply do not know what you are asking."
 "You'll let me die?" she sobbed, the wind whistling around her.